adzict/predictive_analysis_vehicle_transmission/README.md

 - gear - number of gears in the vehicle's transmission
 - carb - the number of carburetors in the vehicle which can impact engine performance and fuel efficiency

+## Running the Jupyter Notebook

+Refer to the .ipynb file in the repo in order to run in in your environment.

+## Images

+Images were used to create reports that can be found in the deliverables folder.